harness/developer-hub/docs/self-managed-enterprise-edition/self-managed-helm-based-install/run-preflight-validation-plugin.md

 ## Install the plugin

-Helm plugins are installed using the $ helm plugin install <path|url> command.
+Helm plugins are installed using the `helm plugin install <path|url>` command.
 You can pass in a path to a plugin on your local file system or a URL of a remote VCS repo.
-The helm plugin install command clones or copies the plugin at the path/URL given into $HELM_PLUGINS.
+The `helm plugin install` command clones or copies the plugin at the path/URL in `$HELM_PLUGINS`.

 To install the plugin using the GitHub repository, run the following command: